odow/SDDP.jl/docs/src/tutorial/03_objective_noise.md

 in consecutive iterations.
 In this case, since the model is simple we choose an absolute convergence tolerance of `1e-6`.

-The termination status is `:bound_convergence`, and the output from the log is
+The termination status is `:bound_stalling`, and the output from the log is
 now:
 ```
 -------------------------------------------------------------------------------